Greek ironclad Vasilissa Olga: Design and description

 Vasilissa Olga's design was derived from that of the Austro-Hungarian broadside ironclads of the Kaiser Max class.
 The ship had a length overall of 249 ft 4 in long, a beam of 39 ft and a draft of 22 ft 8 in at deep load.
 The ship displaced 2030 LT and was fitted with a single steam engine that drove one propeller.
 The engine was rated at 1950 ihp which gave her a speed of 10 kn.
 For long-distance travel, Vasilissa Olga was fitted with three masts and was barque rigged.
 She carried 240 LT of coal.

-The ironclad was armed with a pair of 9 in guns and ten 70-pounders, all of which were Armstrong rifled muzzle-loading guns.
+The ironclad was originally armed with a pair of 9 in guns and ten 70-pounders, all of which were Armstrong rifled muzzle-loading guns.
+Later, she had four 17 cm RK L/25, two 17 cm RK L/20, four machine guns and four very small guns.

 Vasilissa Olga had a complete waterline armor belt that was 5.9 in thick amidships and reduced to 3.9 in at her ends.
 Above the belt amidships was an armored citadel that was protected by 4.7 in plates on all four sides.